UnitedCTF/UnitedCTF-2021/challenges/reverse/codedump/Writeup.md

 And so the Flag is : `FLAG-ImAnIndicatorOfCompromise`

-As the URLDownload won't be able to reach the URL, the shellcode will continue by calling the function `ExitProcess`.
+As the URLDownload function won't be able to reach the URL, the shellcode will continue by calling the function `ExitProcess`.

 ![image_exitprocess](https://user-images.githubusercontent.com/43150719/133358194-72f1f717-fa28-4830-9e54-9d314ab68790.png)